 Once they’re completely cool, put them in a large Ziploc bag (with a piece of parchment paper between each pancake so they don’t stick together) and put the bag in the freezer.

-Frozen ube pancakes should last up to a month.
+Frozen ube pancakes should last at least a month.

-Here are other pancake recipes you can try:
+Love breakfast?
+Here are more pancake recipes you can try:

 Equipment